International Science Advisory Council

 OREGON STATE UNIVERSITY

 Lubchenco is a marine biologist and environmental scientist who has deep experience in the worlds of science, academia, public engagement and government.
+In 2021 she was appointed Deputy Director for Climate and Environment in the White House Office of Science and Technology.
 She served as the U.S. Under Secretary of Commerce for Oceans and Atmosphere and the Administrator of the National Oceanic and Atmospheric Administration (NOAA) and as part of President Barack Obama’s Science Team from 2009-2013.
 From 2014-2016, she was the first U.S. State Department Science Envoy for the Ocean, serving as a science diplomat to China, Indonesia, South Africa, Mauritius and the Seychelles.

 UNIVERSITY OF MINNESOTA